 Specialty areas within the major include Natural Resources Management and Policy, Natural Resource Economics, Water, Wetlands, and Marine Resources Management, Land Use Planning and Management/Development, Natural Resource Recreation and Tourism, and Natural Resources Law Enforcement and Protective Services.

-There are 153 schools offering degrees in natural resource management in the United States.
-Our 2022 Best Natural Resource Management Schools ranking analyzes 80 of these schools to determine the best overall colleges for natural resource management students.
+Our 2023 Best Natural Resource Management Schools ranking analyzes 57 of these schools to determine the best overall colleges for natural resource management students.
 Continue reading to check out one of our many unbiased rankings of resource management programs later in this article.

 If you are passionate about the environment and enjoy working with others, this could be an excellent major for you.
 With a degree in Natural Resource Management, you will have the ability to plan, develop, and manage policies that will affect the way resources are used and interacted with.
 This degree prepares you for a career where you will be able to creatively develop original solutions to problems pertaining to natural resources.